 You are doing better than you realize when you are willing to put yourself out there and meet new people.

-Social anxiety is scary and having this mental struggle is difficult, but each time you try is a win.
+Social anxiety is scary and having this mental struggle is difficult, but each time you try to get outside your comfort zone and be with other people is a huge win.

 5. You Don’t Have To Have This Kind Of A Social Life